vladmorosanu97/HappyReading/README.md

 # JavaScriptFullStack-Project

+For the Front-End part, I used HTML5, CSS3, JavaScript and a little bit of Semantic UI framework.

+For the Back-End part, I used Express framework and JavaScript.

+For the database, I used MySQL which had a database stored online.

+Back-End shares data with Front-End through JSON.

 In order to be able to borrow books, you need to have an account.
 To register, you need to fill in your full name, email address and create a username and a password, which you will be using when you want to log in.
 All of the fields are mandatory.
 You cannot access the online library if you don't have an account already.